raywonkari/aws-daily-costs-in-slack/README.md

 * The lambda function needs to be deployed in the master account, with necessary IAM permissions to access cost explorer APIs.
 * This project uses slack's incoming webhook URL, to send the cost info.
 Refer slack's [doc](https://api.slack.com/messaging/webhooks) for more info.

+## Prerequisites
+* Update `src/appconfig.json` with your slack channel's incoming webhook URL.
+* Update `src/appconfig.json` with your list of Account IDs to fetch the daily unblended cost estimates.
+* Update `deploy/bin/aws-daily-costs-slack.ts` with your master account ID, where you will deploy this lambda function.
+* Ability to deploy the code as a lambda function in the master account.

 ## Directory Structure

 ```